Werameli/SwissNetKnife/README.md

 # SwissNetKnife
 ## Ultimate lightweight scriptholder for all your scripts
 ## The main target of this project is to create minimal script on Python that replicates unix-like shell, that can store all your scripts in plugins.
-You can expand this shell by various network related plugins (and maybe in future not only network related)
+You can expand this shell by various AIO plugins.
+## ScriptHolder has its own system for writing plugins with very good documentation

 ### Made by TeamSNK (Werameli)

 # ONLY LAUNCH WITH "LOADER.PY"

-### Update History:
+### Update Roadmap:
 - Alpha 1.0 - Initial release (Created shell, loader, updater) - 8/12/2024
 - Alpha 1.1 - Patch (Fixed copyrights, added rescuemode, fixed update.py) - 8/12/2024
 - Alpha 1.1.1 (GitHub) - GH Update (Added README.md, now commits are readable) - 8/12/2024